• What are you looking for?

 4. Neither urgent nor important (eliminate)

-Pareto principle:
+Pareto Principle:

-Your path to more productivity
+Your path to greater productivity

 Artikel Sep 23

-Increase concentration: How to improve your focus
+Improve your concentration: Here's how to boost your focus

 Tips and tricks for more concentration – from ergonomic furniture to simple exercises